Main Features & Analysis

 This analysis shows you the most frequently used words in your text:

-This reveals the truly important keywords!
+important keywords!

 💡 Tip: The "Load More" button displays the next 5 words.
 Perfect for